batricha/CTF-Writeups/WGMY2024/Game/World 2/README.md

 **Obstacle 2: Defeating the Final Boss**
 - The final boss was unbeatable through regular gameplay—its attack dealt an absurd amount of HP damage.
 To overcome this, I modified the save file.
-- I extracted the rmmsave file from the game folder and uploaded it to SaveEditOnline.
+- I extracted the rmmsave file from the game folder and uploaded it to [click here](https://www.saveeditonline.com/).
 This tool allowed me to edit the file’s attributes.
 - I increased all critical stats (HP, attack, etc.) to atleast `1000000`, downloaded the modified file, and replaced the original in the game folder.
 After reloading the game, my character was now overpowered, capable of defeating the boss in one attack.

 <p align= "center">